Issues

 Separation of Religion and State

-- Urge all levels of government to separate religion from the state to end religious biases and depoliticize religion in the political process.
+Urge all levels of government to separate religion from the state to end religious biases.
+Depoliticize religion in the political process and in public institutions and professions.

 Sex Laws

-- To urge the updating of laws to better reflect queer sex realities and redress various forms of persecution.
+To urge the updating of laws to better reflect the sexual realities of queer and trans people and the contexts in which they occur in order to redress inequalities, discrimination, and various forms of persecution.

 Violence

-- To work towards ending violence perpetrated against queers socially (all forms of gay bashing) and domestically (partner abuse), by advocating for public education, equitable laws and support services to properly address these issues.
+To work towards ending violence perpetrated against queer and trans people socially and domestically by advocating for public education, equitable laws, and support services to properly address these issues.

 Youth Issues